seanwhs/Tutorials/NextJS/Greymatter-LMS/Appendices/A-System-Architecture.md

      ▼
 [ Remediation Plan ]

 ```

 > ### 💡 The Event-Contract Principle
 >
 >
 > The frontend remains entirely decoupled from this sequence.
-As a core rule: **the client application only knows that "something happened," never "what happens next."** [7] The events themselves serve as the immutable contract between isolated architectural layers [7].
+As a core rule: **the client application only knows that "something happened," never "what happens next."** The events themselves serve as the immutable contract between isolated architectural layers.

 ---

 ## A.8 Worker Evolution & Schema Versioning

-Because workers are decoupled from the core application framework, they evolve independently without requiring simultaneous system-wide deployments [4].
+Because workers are decoupled from the core application framework, they evolve independently without requiring simultaneous system-wide deployments.

 ```text
 [ Markly v1 (GPT-4o) ] ───> [ Markly v2 (Claude 3.5 Sonnet) ] ───> [ Markly v3 (Custom Fine-Tune) ]

 ```

-[4]

-This independent evolution is guaranteed by the *contracts-over-implementations* rule [13].
-As long as an updated version of `Markly` honors the strict JSON schema defining its input and output payloads, developers can swap the underlying model architectures without altering a single line of orchestration or UI code [8].
-This pattern enables modular ecosystems like internal plug-in marketplaces and AI application stores [4].
+This independent evolution is guaranteed by the *contracts-over-implementations* rule.
+As long as an updated version of `Markly` honors the strict JSON schema defining its input and output payloads, developers can swap the underlying model architectures without altering a single line of orchestration or UI code.
+This pattern enables modular ecosystems like internal plug-in marketplaces and AI application stores.

 ---